csgabka/chatbox/README.md

 //TO DO!
-//add talk bubble
+/responsive
-//scroll to new message
+//fix scroll to new message scrollTo replace
-//error msg for '' login
+//error msg for '' login and '' msg
 //auto logout after certain time
 //DESIGN
 //dark mode